 When a Davis & Elkins College student is involved in an off-campus offense, Public Safety officers may assist with the investigation in cooperation with local, state or federal law enforcement.
-Local law enforcement routinely work and communicate with Public Safety on any serious incidents occurring on campus or in the immediate neighborhood and business areas surrounding campus.
-While the College does not operate off-campus housing or off-campus student organization facilities, some students live in the neighborhoods surrounding the campus.
-While law enforcement agencies have primary jurisdiction in all areas off campus, Public Safety officers may respond to student-related incidents that occur in close proximity to campus.
+Public Safety officers are willing to work and communicate with local law enforcement on any serious incidents occurring on campus or in the immediate neighborhood and business areas surrounding campus.
+While the College does not operate off-campus student housing or off-campus or non-campus student organization facilities, some students live in the private neighborhoods surrounding the campus.
+The College does however, operate off-campus property for institutional purposes and as such, is subjected to local law enforcement oversite.
+Reported violations of law from and adjacent to this property are requested by the Director of Public Safety to the agency/s in direct jurisdiction of, to report in our institution's Annual Security & Fire Safety Report.
+Law enforcement agencies have primary jurisdiction in all areas off campus, Public Safety officers may also respond to student-related incidents that occur in close proximity to campus.
 As noted earlier, the Office of Public Safety enjoy a close working relationship with local law enforcement when violations of federal, state or local laws surface.
-This cooperative team approach addresses criminal situations as they arise, as well as future concerns.
+This cooperative team approach addresses criminal situations as they arise.